Should I Start Obedience Training Classes For My Puppy?

 Lack of Motivation

 Some puppies may lack motivation during training sessions, particularly if they become bored or uninterested in the reward being offered.
 To combat this, vary the treats or rewards you use in training.
 Experiment with different types of treats, toys, or praise to keep your puppy engaged and excited to participate.
-Additionally, keep training sessions short and to prevent your puppy from getting tired or losing interest.
+Additionally, keep training sessions short and fun to prevent your puppy from getting tired or losing interest.

 Potty Training Regression